samayo/styrofoam/README.md

 ##### vat ze hel iz zis ?

-If you are too noob, or too lazy to write those blocks PDO statements for each and simple PDO-based CRUD applications on the fly as you code, then NoodlePiece is your noodle and your best friend.
+If you are too noob, or too lazy to write those blocks of PDO statements for each and simple PDO-based query, then NoodlePiece is your noodle and your best friend.

-Let's take this as example
+Let's take this as example, given you want do a SELECT query to return user from your table by id is $_POST['id']

       try{